manojsatwase/devTinder/src/homework.md

 - Call the connectDB function and connect to dababase before starting application on 3000

 - Create a userSchema & user Model
+- Create /signup API to add data to database
+- Push some documents using API calls from postman